LaloLoco88/LaloLoco88/README.md

 ## Hi there 👋, I'm Jesus Martinez

 - 🏚️ I'm from Guadalajara, Jalisco, Mexico.
-- 📚 I'm currently studying Software Engineering at Universidad de Guadalajara.
+- 📚 I'm an Informatic Engineer graduated from Universidad de Guadalajara.
-- 💻 I'm currently learning **Web Development**.
+- 💻 I'm currently working as a **Web Development**.
 - 🎮 I love to play videogames in my free time.

 ## My Github Stats